Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

-Introducing the explicit results for $u(n)$ from the previous section, one readily recovers the approximation $|g(t)|^2=e^{-\Gamma t}$, while (\ref{s350}) becomes identical to (\ref{130a}).
-Hence (\ref{s390}) is seen to be already somewhat similar to the more rigorous result (\ref{100a}) which we derived in the previous section.
+Hence (\ref{s390}) is seen to be already somewhat similar to the more rigorous result~(\mref{16}), which followed from the supersymmetry calculations of the previous section.
 Yet, the remaining differences are in fact quite serious, for instance: (i) At time $t=0$ the system is always in the same initial state $\rho(0)$, independent of the perturbation $V$.
 It follows that both the first and the last terms in (\ref{s390}) must be equal to $\< A \>_{\!\rho(0)}$.
-Moreover, (\ref{x9}) and (\ref{s360}) imply $g(0)=1$.
-Altogether, for $t=0$ the approximation (\ref{s390}) amounts to $\< A \>_{\!\rho(0)}=Q+\< A \>_{\!\rho(0)}$.
-However, $Q$ from (\ref{s340}) is in general not a small quantity. (ii) If one chooses $A=\id$ (identity operator), then one readily sees that the left hand side of (\ref{s390}) as well as $Q$ and $\< A \>_{\!\rho_0\!(t)}$ on the right hand side must be unity, yielding $1=1+|g(t)|^2$.
-As seen above, $|g(t)|^2$ is unity for $t=0$ and usually is found to remain non-negligible also within a notable interval of times $t>0$ (recall our standard example $|g(t)|^2=e^{-\Gamma t}$).
+Moreover, $\sum_n u(n) = 1$ and~\eqref{eq:g} imply $g(0)=1$.
+Altogether, for $t=0$ the approximation (\ref{s390}) amounts to $\< A \>_{\!\rho(0)}=\langle A \rangle_{\!\tilde\rho}+\< A \>_{\!\rho(0)}$.
+However, $\langle A \rangle_{\!\tilde\rho}$ is in general not a small quantity. (ii) If one chooses $A=\id$ (identity operator), then one readily sees that the left-hand side of~(\ref{s390}) as well as $\langle A \rangle_{\!\tilde\rho}$ and $\< A \>_{\!\rho_0\!(t)}$ on the right-hand side must be unity, yielding $1=1+|g(t)|^2$.
+As seen above, $|g(t)|^2$ is unity for $t=0$ and usually is found to remain non-negligible also within a notable interval of times $t>0$ (recall our standard example $|g(t)|^2=e^{-\Gamma \lvert t \rvert}$).
 Even for the particularly simple observable $A=\id$ under consideration, (\ref{s390}) is thus far from being a satisfying approximation.
 For the same reason, the result (\ref{s390}) does not exhibit the correct transformation behavior if $A$ is replaced by $A+c\id$ with $c\in\RR$.

-In conclusion, the idea at the beginning of this subsection, namely to approximate the matrix elements $U_{mn}$ in terms of independent (not necessarily Gaussian) random variables, does not work sufficiently well for our present purposes.
+In conclusion, the idea at the beginning of this subsection, namely to approximate the matrix elements $U_{m\nu}$ in terms of independent (not necessarily Gaussian) random variables, does not work sufficiently well for our present purposes.